 What’s a budget calendar?
 A monthly budget calendar can be an excellent tool to help you see when you get paid, when your bills are due, your savings contributions, and upcoming special events or holidays.
 You can learn more about how to use a budget calendar here.

-If you want to take this a step further, highlight all the bills that will be paid from your first paycheck one color.
+If you want to be super organized, highlight all the bills that will be paid from your first paycheck using ONE color (I used yellow in the example above).
 This will be the bills covered during this pay period.

 3. Set aside money for savings and investments (retirement)